TABLE OF CONTENTS

-Amazon Aid Youth Warriors are dedicated to defending and protecting the Amazon rainforest.
+Amazon Aid Youth Activists are dedicated to defending and protecting the Amazon rainforest.

 Through education, awareness, and advocacy, young people can use the downloadable curriculum and tools available on the Amazon Aid and Journeys in Film website to learn how to take different actions that will support the efforts of organizations and individuals working to stop the destruction of the Amazon – its waterways, land, biodiversity, indigenous peoples – from illicit and unregulated gold mining, deforestation (logging), labor and human rights violations.

 Combining website advocacy tools with creative ideas nurtured in the classroom, students can become the environmental crusaders learning how to effect change and help save a part of the world that is crucial to life on this planet.

 Educational resources and ways to engage to help protect the Amazon.